-In collaboration with the Onondaga County Family Court, the Center piloted New York State’s first problem-solving child support program in 2008.
-Using this program as a model, the Center worked with the New York City Human Resources Administration and Family Court to launch the Kings County Parent Support Program in Brooklyn in 2010 and the Bronx Parent Support Program in 2018.
+The Parent Support Program works with non-custodial parents to help them find employment, increase child support, and engage with their children.
+In collaboration with the Onondaga County Family Court, the Center piloted New York State’s first parent support program in 2008.
+Using this program as a model, the Center worked with the New York City Family Court and New York City Human Resources Administration Office of Child Support Services to launch parent support programs in every New York City Family Court.

 Family Court, which addresses complex issues involving some of the most vulnerable populations, is not exempt from the effects that COVID-19 are having on court operations across the country, forcing many to close courthouses, reduce or delay hearings, or conduct business remotely.